fishonamos/fishonamos/README.md

-I have been in the technology ecosystem since 2017 as a hobby programmer.
+- I have been in the technology ecosystem since 2017 as a hobby programmer.

-I am proficient in Javascript and comfortabale with such as Python.
+- I am proficient in Javascript and comfortabale with Python and PHP.

-I can handle any programming problem thrown at me.
+- I can handle any programming problem thrown at me.

-If you want to position your business for success using technology, you are free to reach out to me at amosfishon@outlook.com
+- If you want to position your business for success using technology, you are free to reach out to me at amosfishon@outlook.com

 <br/>